 - Mesaticephalic: Defined as a skull/face of intermediate length and width.
-Examples include Beagles, Labrador Retrievers, Goldens and Rottweilers
+Examples include Beagles, Labrador Retrievers, Goldens, and Rottweilers

 - Brachycephalic: Defined as a skull that is broad and short.
-Examples include English Bulldogs, Pugs, Boston Terriers and Shih Tzu.
+Examples include English Bulldogs, Pugs, Boston Terriers, and Shih Tzu.

 - Stenotic nares: Nostrils that are more narrow than normal.
 When the nostrils are narrow, the tissue in the nose will tend to collapse during inhalation, which results in your furry friend having more difficulty breathing through its nose.
 Approximately 50-85% of dogs with BAS will have stenotic nares.

-- Elongated soft palate: Since a brachycephalic dog has a shorter (or more squished face), this means that all the tissue in the face, mouth and nose has to fit into a smaller than normal area.
+- Elongated soft palate: Since a brachycephalic dog has a shorter (or more squished face), this means that all the tissue in the face, mouth, and nose has to fit into a smaller than normal area.
 As a result, the soft palate (tissue on the roof of the mouth that divides the back of the nose from the back of the mouth) will loosely hang in the back of the mouth, often partially covering the windpipe opening.
-When a brachycephalic animal is breathing, this tissue flaps in the windpipe opening, creating the commonly heard “snorting” sounds.
+When a brachycephalic animal is breathing, this tissue flaps in the windpipe opening, creating the commonly heard “snorting” sound.
 While these snorting sounds are adorable, it can also sometimes be an indication that your brachycephalic buddy is having to work harder than necessary to get oxygen into its lungs.
 It is estimated that approximately 90% of brachycephalic dogs have an elongated soft palate.

 - Everted laryngeal saccules: A condition where tissue located in the upper airway, just in front of the vocal cords, is everted (pulled outward) into the trachea and partially obstructing the airflow to the lungs.